AI Strategy That Ends in a Shipped POC, Not a Deck

 Most enterprise AI strategy is a 60-slide deck that ages out before the ink dries.
 By the time the committee signs off, the models have moved and nobody has shipped anything you can click.

 We think that's backwards.
-The best AI strategy is the one you can demonstrate.
-It follows shipping — not the other way around.
+The best AI strategy is the one you can prove — a working build with an eval set behind it, measured against acceptance thresholds, not a claim in a slide.
+Strategy follows shipping, not the other way around.

-That comes from 18 years of calling tech waves early — the cloud-plus-mobile thesis in 2008, AR on the first Android phone in 2009.
+That comes from 18 years of calling tech waves early — staying a step ahead, always: the cloud-plus-mobile thesis in 2008, and augmented reality running on the HTC Dream (the T-Mobile G1, the first Android phone, which launched in late 2008) in 2009.
 The pattern never changes: sound strategy, beautiful deck, nothing built.
 So we flipped the order: AI strategy that produces a working proof of concept inside the engagement.

 Why deck-only AI strategy fails